eduard93/docx/article_en.md

 - licensing
 - processing speed

-So, in this article I would use only basic tools for work with the docx documents.
+In this article, I would use only basic tools for work with the docx documents.

 ## Docx structure
 What is a docx document?
 A docx file is a zip archive which physically contains 2 types of files: